Pirmin99/wazuh-agent-flake/README.md

 NixOS flake that builds the Wazuh agent from source and provides a NixOS module with a contained runtime layout.

+Many patches were needed to make the agent work.
+The flake should be reviewed at some point, but I do not have the time currently.
+Feel free to contribute.

-AI helped to create this module and it's still work in progress.
+AI helped to create this module.

+nix.settings.sandbox = "relaxed" is required.

-Add to flake inputs:
+#### Add to flake inputs:

 wazuh-agent = {
     url = "github:Pirmin99/wazuh-agent-flake";
     inputs.nixpkgs.follows = "nixpkgs";
 };

-Add this to imports:
+#### Add this to imports:

 inputs.wazuh-agent.nixosModules.wazuh-agent